Community Solar FAQs

 A community solar project is a single site solar installation that is shared by multiple subscribers.
 Community solar allows "subscribers" to receive community solar credits on their electricity bill and support the development of renewable energy resources without needing to install any solar equipment on their residence.

 It is an easy way to support clean energy generation located within Illinois.
 Supporting these types of projects help reduce the dependence on fossil fuels and support clean energy generation.
 In addition, you do not have to invest in a solar asset on your rooftop, which may not be right for everybody.
 You will receive a community solar credit on your monthly Ameren or ComEd electric utility bill for your share of the generation created by these projects.
-The mc² program does not have upfront costs, will not lock you into a long-term contract, and will provide savings if the subscriber follows a few simple steps.
+The mc² program does not have upfront costs and will provide savings if the subscriber follows a few simple steps.

 for more information